pedrocorreiacodes/ops-401/reading-notes/class-08/Class 08.md

 ------

-Data loss preventin (DLP) is a set of **tools and processes** used to ensure that sensitive data is not loss, misused, or accessed bu anauthorized users.
+Data loss preventin (DLP) is a set of **tools and processes** used to ensure that sensitive data is not loss, misused, or accessed by anauthorized users.
 DLP sotware classifies regulated, confidential and business critical data and identifies violations of policies defined by regulatory compliance such ash HIPPA, PCI-DSS or GDPR.
-Once violations are identified, DLS enforces remediation with alerts, ecnryptions and other protective actions to prevent end uses from accidentally or maliciously sharing data that could put the organization at risk.
+Once violations are identified, DLS enforces remediation with alerts, encryption and other protective actions to prevent end uses from accidentally or maliciously sharing data that could put the organization at risk.

 + Monitor and control endpoint activities
 + Filter data streams on corporate networks